How to export documents out of NetDocuments – Method 2 – ndSync

 There are four methods for exporting documents out of NetDocuments:

-• If a document is in multiple locations, it will export it to multiple locations.
+• If a document lives in multiple locations in NetDocuments, it will be exported to each of those locations

 Cons